udkyo/chatgpt-code-review-gerrit-plugin/README.md

   possible, these points are transformed into inline code comments.
 - `gptStreamOutput`: The default value is false.
 Whether the response is expected in stream output mode or not.
 - `maxReviewLines`: The default value is 1000.
 This sets a limit on the number of lines of code included in the review.
+- `maxReviewFileSize`: Set with a default value of 10000, this parameter establishes a cap on the file size that can be included in reviews.
-- `enabledUsers`: By default, every user is enabled to have their Patchsets and comments reviewed.
+- `enabledUsers`: By default, every user is enabled to have their PatchSets and comments reviewed.
 To limit review capabilities to specific users, list their usernames in this setting, separated by commas.
 - `disabledUsers`: Functions oppositely to enabledUsers.
-- `enabledGroups`: Initially, all groups are permitted to have their Patchsets and comments reviewed.
+- `enabledGroups`: By default, all groups are permitted to have their PatchSets and comments reviewed.
 To restrict review access to certain groups, specify their names in this setting, separating them with commas.
 - `disabledGroups`: Operates in reverse to `enabledGroups`, excluding specified groups from reviews.
-- `enabledTopicFilter`: Specifies a list of keywords that trigger ChatGPT reviews based on the topic of the Patchset.
+- `enabledTopicFilter`: Specifies a list of keywords that trigger ChatGPT reviews based on the topic of the PatchSet.
-  When this setting is active, only Patchsets and their associated comments containing at least one of these keywords in the topic are reviewed.
+  When this setting is active, only PatchSets and their associated comments containing at least one of these keywords in the topic are reviewed.
-- `disabledTopicFilter`: Works in contrast to enabledTopicFilter, excluding Patchsets and comments from review if their topics contain specified keywords.
+- `disabledTopicFilter`: Works in contrast to enabledTopicFilter, excluding PatchSets and comments from review if their topics contain specified keywords.
 - `enabledFileExtensions`: This limits the reviewed files to the given types.
 Default file extensions are ".py, .java, .js, .ts, .html, .css, .cs, .cpp, .c, .h, .php, .rb, .swift, .kt, .r, .jl, .go, .scala, .pl, .pm, .rs, .dart, .lua,